How to secure your account (MFA)

-You can greatly reduce your risk of lost funds and data with a few simple practices.
-Using multi-factor authorization (MFA) is a good first step.
+You can reduce your risk of lost funds and data with a few simple practices.

 This guide will show you how to use Multi-factor Authentication (MFA) to secure your Cryptowatch account.
 Below are also some general security guidelines that you can apply to any online services you use.

-Multi-factor authentication is a security practice that requires a second "factor" to login.
+Multi-factor authentication is a security practice that requires an additional "factor" to login.
 The first factor is typically your account's password — the second could be a code from a mobile phone or a dedicated hardware device.

 Cryptowatch supports two forms of multi-factor authentication: TOTP (Mobile device) and U2F (Yubikey or similar).

 TOTP authentication uses your mobile device to generate a new, multi-digit code at regular intervals.
 This makes regular login attacks impossible unless the attacker has access to your mobile device.
 Be aware of phishing sites.
 A fake login page can trick you into providing the attacker with your MFA code while it is still valid.